XX You can get to know me better by following me on Instagram; @adoptable.ari XX

 I have been in my current foster home for quite some time and a lot of my negative behaviours are mellowed compare to when I first arrived.
 In the past though when I have moved from this home, I have regressed in my training and have begun my resource guarding behaviour again.
 This makes it a little hard for my Foster Mum and Dad to find me a great forever home.
 The dog you see in my foster home, is not necessarily the dog you get to begin with!

-I have been through a lot in the last 4 and a half years, so I really need an EXTRA SPECIAL human who will take a chance on me despite my flaws.
+I have been through a lot in the last 4 and a half years, so I really need an EXTRA SPECIAL human who will take a chance on me despite my flaws, or as my foster family call them Ari-isms.
 My foster parents say my new humans must have a patient and understanding attitude as I will need time to adjust to my new surroundings, and the other people in your life!
-If you can show me that’s you, I will eventually return your loyalty to you ten-fold, I promise.
+If you can show me that’s you, I will return your loyalty to you ten-fold, I promise.

 If you think you’re the person who can help give Ari a second chance, please fill out an application